 '''

 bit<32> max(in bit<32> left, in bit<32> right) {

-if (left > right)
+return (left > right) ? left : right;

-return left;

-return right;

 }

 '''

 A function returns a value using the return statement.
-A function that returns void can simply use the return statement with no arguments.
+A function with a return type of void can simply use the return statement with no arguments.
 A function with a non-void return type must return a value of the suitable type on all possible execution paths.

-10. Constants and variable declarations
+11. Constants and variable declarations

-10.1.
+11.1.
 Constants